adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 3. The counters corresponding to the item are incremented.
 4. To estimate an item's frequency, the minimum value among its corresponding counters is used.

 This approach is very clever because it has constant time operations both for updates and queries, regardless of the number of unique items in the cache; it is scalable and memory efficient (it allows to track frequency information with a fixed amount of memory).
 Let's look at some interesting bits of its implementation in Caffeine:

 **1. Data Structure**
 The sketch itself is represented as a single-dimensional array of 64 bit long values (`table`).
 Each long value holds 16 `4-bit` counters, corresponding to 16 different hash buckets.
 This layout is chosen to improve efficiency as it keeps the counters for a single entry within a single cache line.
 Note that the length of the `table` array is set to the closest power of two greater than or equal to the maximum size of the cache, to enable efficient bit masking operations.

 <div align="center">
 <img src="/img/sketch.png">
-</div> <br><br>
+</div> <br>

 **2. Hashing**